hallabois/OispaHallaLB/README.md

 - `PAPERTRAIL_SERVER` and `PAPERTRAIL_PORT` - If set, logs will be sent to [Papertrail](https://papertrailapp.com/)
 - `PORT` - Defaults to `5000`

-This project uses [dotenv](https://www.npmjs.com/package/dotenv) to load environment variables from a `.env` file.
+This project uses [dotenv](https://www.npmjs.com/package/dotenv) to load environment variables from a `.env` file at the root of the project.

 ---